dqops/dqo/docs/checks/column/nulls/nulls-percent.md

 **Check description**
-Verifies that the percentage of null values in a column does not exceed the set percentage.
+Measures the percent of null values in a column.
+Raises a data quality exception when the percentage of null values is above the minimum accepted percentage.
 Creates a separate data quality check (and an alert) for each monthly partition.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|